adefee/Andy-ESO/README.md

 ## Installation

-1. Download directly from the [releases page](https://github.com/adefee/Andy-ESO/releases) or clone this repository.
+1. Download directly from the [releases page](https://github.com/adefee/Andy-ESO/releases), from [Bethesda.net](https://mods.bethesda.net/en/elderscrollsonline/details/0495e6ed-49a8-4a03-b529-048fbc4b758a/AddonAnalyzer__ANDY____Checks_for_malicious__stole), from [ESOUI](https://www.esoui.com/downloads/info4293-Andy-Checksaddonsforknownmaliciousstolenandotherflaggedcontent.html), from [Minion](https://minion.mmoui.com), or clone this repository.
 If you download from the releases page, you'll need to extract the release zip.
 2. Place the `Andy` folder in your ESO addons directory:
    - **PC**: `Documents/Elder Scrolls Online/live/AddOns/`
    - **PTS**: `Documents/Elder Scrolls Online/pts/AddOns/`